| Texas

 "Loop"

-Even when they're Interstates, you'll usually hear beltways and other
+"Loop".
+Even when they're Interstates, you'll usually hear beltways and

-Houston is known simply as "The Loop" (usually with the location
+Houston is known simply as "The Loop" (usually with the cardinal

-many routes that are not circular or even a bypass!
-Short state
+many routes that are not even circular!
+Short

 highways whose main purpose is to connect two or more highways are